Understanding How Suicide Relates to Post-Traumatic Stress Disorder and Traumatic Brain Injury

 Identifying population differences is critical to improving the lives of those suffering from the chronic effects of TBI

 Authored by leading experts across the TBI field, the second paper in a series, Epidemiology of Chronic Effects of Traumatic Brain Injury, explores how factors like age, race, and co-existing conditions influence TBI outcomes across populations and how these differences can help standardize precision solutions.
 Learn more

 Our advocacy efforts focus on building a national consensus for prioritizing research and activities that make precision diagnostics and targeted therapeutics a focus of policymakers and governmental leaders.
 By treating the underlying conditions that contribute to suicide and supporting an evidence-based roadmap to speed research solutions, we know we can make meaningful progress in combating the suicide epidemic.

 Veterans Advisory Council

-Over the past two years, we have helped lead efforts to advocate for a bill that aims to improve Veterans’ access to mental health care as well as make necessary investments into suicide prevention measures and support innovative mental health research.
+Over the past four years, we have helped to lead efforts to advance new legislation and Federal initiatives aimed at improving Veterans’ access to mental health care as well as necessary investments into suicide prevention measures and supporting innovative research into those conditions known to increase the risk of suicide, including PTSD and TBI.
 Learn more about our work as part of the Coalition to Heal Invisible Wounds and how you can support these efforts.
 Learn more